Randall Howard, Ph.D.

 Vice President, Human Resources

-Brandon Young was named Vice President of Human Resources in August 2013.
+Brandon Young was named Vice President and Chief Human Resource Officer in August 2013.
 He provides leadership and strategic direction for the operations of the university Human Resources team that supports over 3,000 employees throughout the United States, Europe, and Asia.

 Young has been with Embry-Riddle since 1998.
 His career at the university began in the Daytona Beach Financial Aid office and led him to Human Resources in 2000, where he held various roles, including Manager of Employee Relations, Executive Director, and Associate Vice President.
 He is also an adjunct professor for the College of Business at both the Daytona Beach and Worldwide Campuses.